 NZ has a small range of products currently that have been quality approved by the Ministry of Health.
 When it comes to understanding CBD oil, there are many types you may find online – such as full spectrum oils, broad spectrum products, isolates, inhaled products and even gummies and creams.
 Which one will work best for you?
 It is important that you only use medical grade products for your health requirements.

 How Should I Approach Talking With My Doctor About CBD Oil?

 Speaking to your doctor is a great idea.
-Their response could go either way!
+However, in our experience, their response could go either way!

-For that appointment, I recommend that you follow my five tips below to help you.
+For your GP appointment, I recommend that you follow my five tips below to help.
 Remember, your doctor is short on time and any help you can provide beforehand will make their job much easier.

 1. Email your GP first